 - Women on Medicaid use primary and preventive health services, such as pap smears and mammograms, at rates comparable to women with private insurance and at higher rates than uninsured women (Figure 9).

-- Women on Medicaid are less likely than uninsured women to experience cost barriers, but affordability is still a problem for some women in the program.
-Some states impose caps on the number of covered visits or prescriptions or copayments for prescription drugs (for non-pregnant adults) can limit access for low-income Medicaid beneficiaries.
-Approximately one in 10 women on Medicaid report that they had not filled a prescription (12%) in the past year because of the cost.19 Some also reported cost as a problem seeing a specialist or obtaining follow-up care, but the rate was considerably lower than for uninsured women (Figure 10).20
+- Women on Medicaid are less likely than uninsured women to experience cost barriers.
+Compared to low-income women with private insurance, women on Medicaid were less likely to report that they delayed or went without care due to cost, likely attributable to the fact that Medicaid does not charge deductibles, rarely charges premiums and has only nominal cost-sharing.
+Affordability, however, is still a problem for some women in the program because they are typically poor or very low-income and have pay out of pocket costs in states that impose caps on the number of covered visits or prescriptions or charge copayments for prescription drugs (for non-pregnant adults).
+One in 10 low-income women on Medicaid report that they had not filled a prescription (11%) in the past year because of the cost (Figure 10).

 138% Federal Poverty Level in 2016 was $16,394 per year for individuals.